Depersonalizc/cg101/notes/02_3D Transformations II.md

 $$
 which can be performed with a single matrix $\b C$.

-The coordinates system after applying model and camera transforms is called the *camera space coordinates*.
+The coordinates system after applying model and camera transforms is called the *camera (view) space coordinates*.

 ### Projection transformation